systeminsights/simple-super-table/README.md

 ### filterableColumns

 Optional array.
 Array of strings.
-Specify the colIds of the filterable columns, defaults to everything.
+Specify the colKeys of the filterable columns, defaults to everything.
 To disable sorting, pass an empty array.
 Filters use a regular expression match, numerical columns are converted to string before filtering.